From Sting to Trulli - the celebrity winemakers

-Celebrity winemakers – celebrities who become winemakers.
-From the 1980s it became increasingly fashionable for celebrities, especially from the show industry, to buy their own winery.
+From the 1980s onwards, it became increasingly fashionable for celebrities, especially from the show business, to have their own winery.

 Sting and Trudie Styler

 Sting and Trudie Styler have found a second home on the feudal estate “Il Palagio”.
-They had been looking for a house in Italy for a number of years after living near Pisa in 1990.
-It was a special time for the couple.
-In the same year, Sting lost his parents, and daughter Eliot was born at the same time.
-They found an estate on which sustainable agriculture is now a top priority.
-Trudie Styler has a lot in common with nature, as her father was a farmer himself.
-He taught her the importance of sustainability.
-The power couple confirms that they had the dream of having a farm one day.
-Land degradation is a major problem around the world due to intensive agricultural practices.
-Therefore, they make sure not to exhaust the soil at the “Il Palagio” winery.
-The ecosystem can function well when it is supported and that’s why they goes with traditional organic farming methods.
-They have a huge respect for the nature.
-2020 they hired the famous wine expert Riccardo Cotarella for their winery.
+They had been looking for a house in Italy for several years after living near Pisa in 1990.
+It was a poignant time for the couple.
+In the same year, Sting lost his parents and their daughter Eliot was born.
+They found a country estate where sustainable farming is now a top priority.
+Trudie Styler has a strong connection with nature, as her father was a farmer himself.
+He also taught her how important healthy, fertile soil is.

 Hard Facts Tenuta Il Palagio, Florence, Italy

-• 50 hectares of vineyards out of a total of 350 hectares of estate
+• 50 hectares of vineyards out of a total of 350 hectares of land

-• 17th century bought by the Martelli family, bought in 1819 by Countess Carlotta Barbolani von Montauto, bought in 1999 by Sting & Trudie Styler
+• 17th century purchase by the Martelli family, 1819 purchase by Countess Carlotta Barbolani of Montauto, 1999 purchase by Sting & Trudie Styler

-• Farm sale including farm shop with products from the estate such as olive oil, honey, vegetables and fruit
+• Farm sales incl. farm store with products from the estate such as olive oil, honey, vegetables & fruit

 • Organic certification